-Easy Skillet Italian Chicken Cacciatore fast and easy and so delicious, made with all fresh ingredients.
+Easy Skillet Chicken Cacciatore fast and easy and so delicious, made with all fresh ingredients.
 Italian Comfort Food never tasted so good.

 This is one of those recipes that bring back so many childhood memories.
 My mother would make this chicken cacciatore at least once a week and it was one of our favourites.

 I have been wanting to make this recipe for years, seriously!

 When I was in Toronto and staying with my sister, she asked me if I wanted to go through some old recipes of my Moms.
 Silly question, of course I would.
 There were a few recipes I was actually hoping to find that I didn’t have.

 As luck would have it I found exactly what I was looking for, chicken cacciatore was one of the first recipes on top of the list

 Chicken cacciatore was probably one of the first Italian recipes, along with her amazing Meatballs that my mother made and reminded me of her Italian roots.

 From living in Italy and asking a lot of questions, I have discovered that “cacciatore” means “hunter” and does not necessarily mean made with chicken or in a tomato sauce.